marisarpo/horizons-week02/day2/4_responsive/README.md

 [med]: ./img/med.png
 [small]: ./img/small.png

-## Phase 2: Installing Bootstrap
+## Part 2: Installing Bootstrap

 This is the first project where you'll be including a third-party library.
-In this phase, you'll add the Bootstrap CSS library and two of its dependencies: the Bootstrap JS library and the jQuery library.
+In this Part, you'll add the Bootstrap CSS library and two of its dependencies: the Bootstrap JS library and the jQuery library.
 Take a moment to read Bootstrap's [Getting Started] section, which contains instructions on how to download and install the necessary code.